medusajs/medusa/www/apps/docs/content/deployments/server/deploying-on-railway.md

 ---

-## Run Commands on the Backend
+## Run Commands locally with the service variables available

-To run commands on your backend, you can use [Railway’s CLI tool to run a local shell and execute commands](https://docs.railway.app/develop/cli#local-shell).
+To run commands with your service variables available, you can use [Railway’s CLI tool to run a local shell and execute commands](https://docs.railway.app/develop/cli#local-shell).

-For example, you can run commands on the backend to seed the database or create a new user using [Medusa’s CLI tool](../../cli/reference.mdx).
+For example, you can run commands to seed the database or create a new user using [Medusa’s CLI tool](../../cli/reference.mdx).

 ### Create Admin User